Usage¶

 To get started without specifying a library, use the --dir option

-with the check command (or list or sql) to work on one album instead
+with the check command to work on a folder instead of a library.
+When

-of a library.
-When -d/--dir is specified, no information will be stored
+-d/--dir is specified, no information will be stored between runs.
+Try:

-create a database.
-Try: albums --dir /path/to/one/album check --fix
+albums --dir /path/to/one/album check --fix

-Basic commands¶
+Basic Commands¶

 To see all options, run albums --help and albums <command> --help.